orlowdev/orlove.dev/content/blog/2020/06/03/meeting-notes/index.md

 #### Take notes

 If I happen to be the one who talks the most, I ask someone to make notes and then hand them to me.
-Don't pass the obligation to send follow-ups to other people.
+Don't pass the obligation to send follow-ups to others.
 Respect their time.
 Moreover, there might be people outside the invited group who are also interested in the outcomes of the discussion.

 ### After the talk